Primnoa pacifica: Growth and reproduction

 Red tree coral growth rate has yet to be well established.
-Past studies have shown that the radial growth rates are between .33 to .74 millimeters per year and axial growth rates between 2.41 to 6.39 centimeters per year.
-More recent studies, however have shown radial growth of 0.14 to .57 millimeters per year and axial growth rates 1.60 to 2.32 centimeters per year.
+Past studies have shown that the radial growth rates are between .33 and .74 millimeters per year and axial growth rates between 2.41 and 6.39 centimeters per year.
+More recent studies, however, have shown radial growth of 0.14 to .57 millimeters per year and axial growth rates 1.60 to 2.32 centimeters per year.
 Red tree coral radial size has also been shown to correlate with age―massive corals exceeding the age of a century.
 An increase in red tree coral age is also linked with slowing growing rates.
 Unlike the more common hermaphroditic corals, Red tree corals are a gonochoric coral species with separate sexes, similar to other Primnoidae.
 The reproductive processes of red tree corals have not been studied extensively; however, they exhibit both the asexual reproductive strategy of budding as well as the sexual reproductive strategy of broadcast spawning.
 However, their sexual reproduction has been observed to occur asynchronously as the colonies lack mass spawning events.
 Brooding is also observed in red tree coral colonies.